tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/notes/reflections.md

 * Write an Address Book assignment to follow Address Book Data Structure (and beef up requirements of ABDS a bit)
 * Regret not having a completed full Rails app each weekend.
 * Review clinton's assignments again and make my versions as needed.
-* APIs at the beginning of Rails.
-* Add Eloquent Javascript to pre-class reading.
 * APIs - dig more into other gems: rails-api, jbuilder, ActiveModel Serializers, Restclient, Doorkeeper
 * Never did a take-a-ticket, build a feature project.
 * Beef up inheritance challenge.
 Perhaps with grandparentage?